Ahluwalia-KDJ/JasmeenRestApi/README.md

 How to run Project:
 1. Download entire project and unzip jasmeenAPI.zip
-2. Run (as 1 Java Application) the java file 'JasmeenApiApplication.java'
+2. Import project into an IDE (preferably Eclipse)
+3. Click on imported project and choose run as Java Application.
+4. Choose 'JasmeenApiApplication - com.jasmeen.jasmeenAPI' from the list populated by run as wizard.
-3. Port 8080 must be vacant.
+5. Port 8080 must be vacant.
-4. In web browser enter the URL http://localhost:8080/ to start using the REST API.
+6. In web browser enter the URL http://localhost:8080/ to start using the REST API.
 (Homepage)
-5. Since all dependencies are included the project can simply be run after pulling from GitHub.
+7. Since all dependencies are included the project can simply be run after pulling from GitHub.

 Resources are located at following URLs:
 1. Products catalog at http://localhost:8080/products